mrjoes/tornadio/README.rst

 TornadIO is different from SocketTornad.IO library in following aspects:

- - Simplier internal design, easier to maintain/extend
+ - Simpler internal design, easier to maintain/extend
  - No external dependencies (except of the Tornado itself and simplejson on python < 2.6)
  - Properly handles on_open/on_close events for polling transports
  - Proper Socket.IO protocol parser